ErasmusMC-Bioinformatics/OrganoTrack/readme.md

 Having these temporal morphological measurements, dose-response plots showing the effect of increasing drug concentrations on PDTO morphology can be made.

 Therefore, OrganoTrack receives well-plate-based brightfield images and the conditions of the well plate lyaout.
-The output of OrganoTrack is a spreadsheet with tables for each well, and sheets for each measurement.
+The output of OrganoTrack is a spreadsheet with morphological measurements for each organoid over time.
-Each table has the measurements of single organoids at each time point.

 ## Installation